 Any member of the Macalester community who travels–be that in the metro area or outside the Twin Cities–during Module 2 will be expected to engage in a self-imposed “quiet period” for 14 days after exposure to additional close contacts.
 The self-imposed quiet period will include participating remotely in classes, co-curriculars, on- and off-campus employment, and other activities.
 This is because extended indoor exposure to people outside a person’s current Mac “pod” could lead to the spread of the virus when returning to campus.

 In addition, states or local governments are increasingly implementing travel restrictions that should be followed.
 These restrictions include stay-at-home or shelter-in-place orders, mandated quarantine up on arrival, or even state border closures.
 For up-to-date information and travel guidance, check the website for state or local health departments where you are, along your route, and at your planned destination.

-For more details, see the Travel Policy.
+For more details about work-related and Macalester-sponsored travel, see the Travel Policy.

 Updated: October 29, 2020